-The text-based SIB configuration program can be reached in one of three ways: by TELNET, by the console, or by a serial terminal.
-To use TELNET, plug the SIB ethernet interface into an ethernet port on a standard PC using a special point-to-point ethernet cable.
+The text-based SIB configuration program can be reached in one of three ways, either by telnet, the console, or by a serial terminal.
+To use telnet, plug the SIB ethernet interface into an ethernet port on a standard PC using a special point-to-point ethernet cable.
 Alternatively, the SIB and a standard PC could be plugged into an ethernet hub with no other devices attached.